Washington Mystics vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

 Mystics Season Stats

-- Although the Mystics are scoring just 77.1 points per game (second-worst in WNBA), their defense has been helping to pick up the slack, as they rank best in the league by giving up 73.8 points per game.
+- The Mystics own a top-five defense this year, ranking best in the league with 74.6 points allowed per game.
+Offensively, they rank eighth with 79.4 points scored per contest.

-- Washington, who ranks ninth in the league with 34.2 rebounds per game, is allowing 36.9 rebounds per contest, which is second-worst in the WNBA.
+- Washington ranks eighth in the WNBA with 34.6 rebounds per contest, but it is giving up 36.6 rebounds per game, which ranks second-worst in the league.

-- The Mystics rank eighth in the WNBA with 18.2 dimes per contest.
+- The Mystics rank eighth in the WNBA with 18.7 dimes per game.

-- With 15.5 forced turnovers per game, Washington is best in the league.
-It ranks fourth in the league by averaging 12.6 turnovers per contest.
+- Washington is averaging 12.7 turnovers per game this season (fourth-ranked in WNBA), and it has forced 15.1 turnovers per contest (best).

-- This season, the Mystics are draining 7.4 three-pointers per game (fourth-ranked in WNBA) and are shooting 32.5% (seventh-ranked) from three-point land.
+- The Mystics are sinking 7.6 three-pointers per game (fourth-ranked in WNBA) this year, while putting up a 33.8% three-point percentage (seventh-ranked).

-- Washington is allowing 6.8 three-pointers per game this season (fourth-ranked in WNBA), and it is allowing a 29.1% three-point percentage (best).
+- Washington is dominating when it comes to defending against three-pointers, as it ranks third-best in the league in threes allowed (6.6 per game) and best in three-point percentage allowed (29.3%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.